aws-samples/aws-lambda-rdbms-integration/README.md

 ----------

 [AWS Lambda](https://aws.amazon.com/lambda/) has emerged as excellent compute platform for modern [microservices](http://martinfowler.com/articles/microservices.html) architecture, driving dramatic advancements in flexibility, resilience, scale and cost effectiveness.
 Many customers can take advantage of this transformational technology from within their existing relational database application.
-In this post, we explore how to integrate your Amazon EC2 hosted Oracle or PostgreSQL database with AWS Lambda, allowing your database application to participate in a microservices architecture.
+In this post, we explore how to integrate your Amazon EC2 hosted Oracle or PostgreSQL database with AWS Lambda, allowing your database application to use a microservices architecture.

 ![](images/LambdaSQLAPI.png)